 Unplanned changes to the lifting operation have occurred

 There are doubts about the continued safety of the lift, or of staff involved

-Assisting the Appointed Person and Crane Supervisor will be Crane Operators and Slinger/Signallers, responsible for the attachment and removal of lifting accessories – all these people must be competent with a recognised qualification, usually a CPCS card.
-To assist in this, there exists a nationally recognised certification scheme the Construction Plant Competency Scheme.
+Assisting the Appointed Person and Crane Supervisor will be Crane Operators and Slinger/Signalers, responsible for the attachment and removal of lifting accessories – all these people must be competent with a recognized qualification, usually a CPCS card.
+To assist in this, there exists a nationally recognized certification scheme the Construction Plant Competency Scheme.